 Mal-absorptive Weight Loss Surgery

-In this technique of weight loss surgery, a part of your small intestine is bypassed, because of which lower amount of calories are absorbed from the food you eat.
+In this technique of weight loss surgery, a part of your small intestine is bypassed, because of which a lower amount of calories are absorbed from the food you eat.
 As a smaller amount of food is now absorbed, the body will begin to use the already stored fat as an alternate energy source and burn off calories faster.

 Restrictive Weight Loss Surgery